-We're in the final lap!
-It's the last week of our birthday month and last chance to enter the draw to win one of 10 full throttle Hypercar experiences in some of the world's most innovative modern luxury and performance sports cars.
+We’re in the final lap!
+It’s the last week of our birthday month and your final chance to enter to win one of 10 full-throttle Hypercar experiences in some of the world’s top luxury and performance cars.

 Mike, you're up first.